thoni56/dokuwiki2wikijs/README.md

 - Convert basic WRAP tags to `> text{.is-<kind>}` (blockquote with CSS)
 - Removes some useless tags from plugins (for now just `<sortable>`)

+## Conversion

+We had the `markdowku` plugin activated, which seemed to be a good idea when editing pages.
+So we had both Dokuwiki pages and Markdown pages.
+This script decides how to handle the actual conversion based on the first character in the page.
+If it's a `#` the page is _not_ sent for `pandoc` conversion, but kept as-is, assuming it is already Markdown.

+The problem when migrating became that the pages could contain a mix of Markdown and Dokuwiki syntax, e.g. markdown unordered lists (line starting with a dash) is not "legal" dokuwiki, and are thus considered text by `pandoc -f dokuwiki ...`.
+We decided to fix most of these on the source side by either reverting to pure Dokuwiki or ensuring the whole page was Markdown only.

+A very common problem is that internal links in Markdown pages are still in Dokuwiki format because of the built-in support in the editor.
+The script tries to convert those links in markdown-pages to markdown format to mimimize manual conversion work.

 # Limitations

 It does not handle mixed (dokuwiki and markdown) content well.
-The first line will determine if the page is markdown (it starts with a '#'), if so it will not be run through `pandoc`.
-No post-processing of markup is performed except for the tags and links as described under "Features".
+No post-processing of markup pages is performed except for the tags and links as described under "Features".

 It does not (at this time) convert media files.